 Art received a Bachelor of Fine Arts degree from Missouri State University in 1984.
 He obtained a Juris Doctorate degree in 1988 from the University of Missouri – Kansas City School of Law.
 He also participated in the three-day National Institute of Trial Advocacy (NITA) trial skills seminar in Philadelphia in 2000 to further hone his skills.

-Art is admitted to practice law in the States of Oregon, Missouri, and Kansas.
+Art is admitted to practice law in the States of Oregon, Washington, Missouri, and Kansas.

 Art is a season subscriber to the Oregon Symphony, and supports local arts by frequently attending concerts, theatre performances, and art exhibits.